juliandwain/webscrapers/README.md

-# web scrapers
+# XSCRAPERS

-This is an example project.
-Here some web scraping techniques are implemented using OOP and concurrent execution.
+The [XSCRAPERS](https://github.com/juliandwain/webscrapers) package provides an OOP interface to some simple webscraping techniques.